 According to JRank, a warranty in an insurance policy states that something the insured person says is true.
 An insurance contract is written on the principle of utmost good faith, meaning each party must trust that the other is being completely truthful.
 For the contract to be valid, you may have to warrant that an assumption the insurer is making is true.
 For example, if you are applying for life insurance, you must make a warranty that you are not terminally ill.

 Video of the Day

 If the insurer discovers that one of your warranties is untrue, it generally has the power to void the contract and not honor any claims you make.
 This is the only instance where the term "insurance warranty" is accurate.

 Defining the Meaning of "Home Warranty"

-Some companies sell home warranties, which are different from homeowner's insurance policies.
-A home warranty is a service contract that pays repair and replacement costs for certain covered appliances in your home.
+Home warranty companies sell warranties, which are different from homeowner's insurance policies.
+According to Home Warranties of America, a home warranty is a service contract that pays repair and replacement costs for certain covered appliances in your home.
 For example, if you buy a warranty that covers your stove, and then the stove breaks, your service provider sends a repair technician to your home to perform the work.
 Your warranty company pays the bill, subject to any co-payment or service fee you agree to in the warranty contract.

 Home warranties are often confused with insurance contracts, but they are not the same.
 An insurance contract is an agreement by an insurance company to pay for repairs to your home caused by one of the perils listed on your policy, up to the limit you select and often including the complete rebuilding of your home if necessary.
 The warranty, by contrast, pays for routine mechanical breakdowns of your appliances.
 Your insurance policy specifically does not pay for these costs because normal wear and tear is excluded from standard homeowner's insurance.